CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 ### 2 1 Loss of confidentiality or integrity in specialized applications

 Specialist applications typically process sensitive information, such as all types of personal information or trade secrets.
 If these data are disclosed or changed unintentionally, this can result in contractual or legal violations (including data protection law violations).
 In particular, in the event of loss of integrity, legal violations may arise due to process or procedural errors.
 If the information is no longer available, business or specialist tasks can no longer be fulfilled.
-The loss of confidentiality, integrity and availability can have significant consequences, such as: As criminal and financial consequences, or in individual cases even personal injury.
+The loss of confidentiality, integrity and availability can have significant consequences such as: As criminal and financial consequences, or in individual cases even personal injury.

 ### 2 2 Inappropriate access and access rights management